SpikeInterface/spikeinterface-dockerfiles/waveclus-compiled/README.md

   ```

 ## Extending Base Image and creating final image
-The Dockerfile in this folder applies some fixes and updates to the base image generated automatically by Matlab in order to properly run waveclus:
+The Dockerfile in this folder applies some fixes and updates to the base image in order to properly run waveclus:

 - In your terminal, go to the  folder for this project: